m0ru/bak/04_solution.md

 #### Template Strings {#sec:component-template}

 The template strings (`const template = '...'`) describe the HTML that the user gets to see.
 When a component is first rendered, Angular parses the string and generates the required HTML, starts up any required child-components and directives, and evaluates any expressions in double curly braces and then replaces them with the result of that respective expression.
 E.g. `<h1>{{ self.needContent.get('dc:title') }} [DEMO]</h1>` might become `<h1>Couch to give away [DEMO]<h1>`.
 It also makes sure that whenever these expressions change, the DOM is updated.
 To do this it sets up a so called "watch" per expression.
 Every time a `$digest`-cycle is triggered, all watch-expressions are evaluated and necessary changes to the DOM made one at a time (this is also what makes Angular 1.x terribly imperformant compared to virtual-DOM frameworks like React and the Elm-runtime, that batch updates). `$ngRedux` makes sure a `$digest`-cycle is triggered every time the redux state has been updated.
-Managing these `$digest`-cycle can be a bit of a hassle at times and the occasional source of a hard-to-track-down bug.
+Managing these `$digest`-cycles can be complex and it lead to lead hard-to-track-down bugs.

 Also, in the template, the `ng-click="self.needs__close(self.need.get('@id'))"`